 So what are the most common things we are seeing successful companies doing?

-For anyone who hasn’t yet heard of Zoom, it is an easy to use, free (for meetings up to 40 minutes) video cloud platform for conferencing, collaboration, chat, and webinars across mobile devices and desktops.
-You can have up to 100 participants on each chat.
+For anyone who hasn’t yet heard of Zoom, it is an easy-to-use, free (for meetings up to 40 minutes) video cloud platform for conferencing, collaboration, chat, and webinars across mobile devices and desktops.
+You can have up to 100 participants in each chat.

 In a nutshell, this tool appears to be fast becoming the go-to platform for both hiring and onboarding.

 Our advice when hiring in today’s ‘different’ climate is to ensure you are recruiting people against two specific motivational competencies:

 After conducting video interviews, some clients have then opted to invite the preferred candidate to meet for a face-to-face interview keeping the regulations of social distancing in mind.
 These typically involve relatively quick meetings at their offices in larger meeting rooms.

 From a temporary perspective, over-hiring is an interesting consideration that provides flexibility and capacity.
 Over-hiring defined means "to hire someone more qualified than the role requires to ensure it can be handled with ease".
 If you’ve conducted a thorough interview that checked the candidate’s technical accounting competencies against those that are required for the role, this will ensure you have a temp join your team that will ‘hit the ground running’.
 Key benefits clients have found going down this path is that there is limited training required from an accounting perspective, hence it is far more efficient.
 Clients have also found that training time is minimised and the focus tends to be more on the processes and idiosyncrasies of their particular company.
 The successful hire then gets on with their job with the hiring manager typically enjoying more peace of mind, comfortable in the knowledge that the candidate can handle this role with little 'hand holding'.